ibrahimcesar/blog/src/data/posts/aws-cdk-guide-what-is-cdk-cloud-development-kit.md

 draft: true
 ---

+An introduction to work with AWS Cloud Development Kit (CDK).

 ```typescript ins={2,4-9}
  // 1️⃣ Resources are imported from 'aws-cdk-lib'
 import { App, Stack, StackProps } from 'aws-cdk-lib';